Professional Business Analyst (PMI – PBA®) Certification Training

 Upcoming PBA® Classes

-Register here for upcoming PBA® training classes
+Register here for upcoming PBA® training classes.
+All prices are VAT EXCLUSIVE

-Time: 18:00 – 20:00 Hrs (GMT +3)
+Time (Saturday Classes): 13:00 – 16:00 Hrs (GMT +3)

-Time: 08:30 – 16:30 Hrs (GMT +3)
+Sunday Classes: 15:00 – 17:00 Hrs (GMT +3)

 Enrol Now